Philosophy in Taiwan: Postwar era and the White Terror (1945–1980)

-Development since Democratization (1980-)
+Development since democratization (1980–)

 Political reforms began the 1980s.
 Bookstores, salons, and soapboxes, along with mass movement, burgeoned.
 15 July 1987 was a watershed moment of Taiwanese political history with the end of 38 years of military rule.
 The 1990s, however, remained a battlefront for civil rights.
 Cheng Nan-jung, a graduate from philosophy and a dissident magazine founder, argued for freed of speech, body, and mind.
 Taiwanese cultural sociologist Ren-yi Liao (廖仁義)’s stated that in 1988 that "Taiwanese philosophy has been a civil intellectual movement against domination, rather than an academic form of conception."
-Systemic research on Taiwanese philosophers from Wen Kwei Liao, Li Chun sheng, Hung Yao-hsün included two works published in 2016 and 2019.
+Systemic research on Taiwanese philosophers from Joshua Liao, Li Chunsheng, Hung Yao-hsün included two works published in 2016 and 2019.